Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cholecystitis happens when a digestive juice called bile gets trapped in your gallbladder.

-In most cases this occurs because lumps of solid material (gallstones) are blocking a tube that drains bile from the gallbladder.
+In most cases, this happens because lumps of solid material (gallstones) are blocking a tube that drains bile from the gallbladder.

 When gallstones block this tube, bile builds up in your gallbladder.
 This causes irritation and pressure in the gallbladder.
 It can cause swelling and infection.